Icon representing Protect and enhance biodiversity

 Our goal

-No net loss of biodiversity as a result of our infrastructure development program
+No net loss of biodiversity as a result of our infrastructure development activities

 Why it's important